Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Fully implemented the `card` module into `layout`, gave me no trouble.
 It's fully operational and tested.
 Some color tweaking might be required, but everything is pretty much ready for deployment in the `layout` module.
 - Customized `checkbox` and `radio` input elements, they should work pretty much fine.
 - *TODO* Add variables to customize `input_control` further, except buttons.
 Add all missing values much like I have done in `layout` module.

+## 20171112

+- Updated `navigation` module to use Unicode symbols instead of icons.
+This will allow for more customization of the icons used in terms of color and alignment.